 Students are encouraged to register to attend sessions, which can give you a general sense of students’ interest level in your event.
 This registration is not mandatory, and students are not obliged to attend, even if they register.

-You have the option of checking the number of registered students for your session – treat it as an expression of interest from the students.
-Most sessions can expect 50% of registered students to attend.
+You have the option of checking the level of students interested in attending your session – treat it as an expression of interest from the students.
+Most sessions can expect 50% of students that expressed their interest in attending to attend.

 If this is the first time your company will host on campus, we advise that you can expect 0-30 students to attend your session.